mtorresg/existcheck/README.md

 existcheck
 ==========
-Simple library that check if the input already exists in the database.
+Simple library that checks if the input already exists in the database.

    $('element').checkexist();